 This isn’t the first time the Salton Sea has sparked interest in lithium recovery.
 Simbol Materials, an exciting start-up, built a demonstration plant but shut down in 2015 following a failed takeover effort by Tesla and never built a commercial-scale facility.

 Since then, demand for lithium has increased dramatically, and prices have risen considerably after falling drastically in 2018, motivating projects that previously would not have been viable.
-The current trio of businesses stands to profit handsomely from the hundreds of thousands of tones of lithium in the area if they can prove their technology works.
+The current trio of businesses can profit handsomely from the hundreds of thousands of tonnes of lithium in the area if they can prove their technology works.

 The Lithium Valley Commission (LVC) is created as part of California’s Energy Commission to explore the possibility of producing lithium batteries in California.

 Although it is not yet sure if this project will get underway, it is already under discussion.
-The LVC will be discussing the potential for a lithium battery plant in California.
+The LVC will discuss the potential for a lithium battery plant in California.